 Eleni Nakou, the inspiration behind Koutsounari Traditional Cottages, began charting new directions in hospitality in Crete in the early 1960s.

-From 1961 to 1973, she created some of the major tourist resorts in Lasithi Prefecture, such as Minos Beach Hotel in Agios Nikolaos and Elounda Beach - Elounda Bay in the cosmopolitan region of the same name.
+From 1961 to 1973, she created some of the major tourist resorts in Lasithi Prefecture, such as Minos Beach Hotel in Agios Nikolaos and Elounda Beach - Elounda Bay in Elounda, unknown village at that time but very famous and cosmopolitan, after the opening of Eleni's Nakou hotels.

 She started developing Koutsounari Traditional Cottages in 1974 with the help of renowned architects V. Zerva-Vozineki and T. Zervas.
 By investing all of her creativity and inspiration into this project, Koutsounari Traditional Settlement became part of the cultural heritage of both Greece and Europe.
 In 1978, it received a Europa Nostra cultural heritage award in the restoration category “for the fine restoration of abandoned buildings and their conversion into a tourist resort”.
 Koutsounari Traditional Cottages opened their doors for business in 1976.

-In 1978, after graduating from the Advanced School of Tourism Education, Manolis and Dora Mantalas were hired at the Elounda Beach Hotel, where they met Eleni Nakou.
-Recognising their excellent training and professionalism, she asked them to come work for her at Koutsounari Traditional Cottages.
+In 1978, Manolis and Dora Mantalas both graduates of the School of Tourism Education, were hired at the Elounda Beach Hotel, where they met Eleni Nakou.
+Recognizing their excellent training and professionalism, she asked them to come work for her at Koutsounari Traditional Cottages

-Two years later, Eleni Nakou entrusted the couple with the facility, and gave Manolis and Dora control over her “youngest child”, as she called the Koutsounari settlement.
+Two years later, Eleni Nakou decides to entrust the Koutsounari Traditional Cottages to the Mandala couple and hands over her "sternopaidi" aka "last child" to Manolis and Dora, as she called the traditional Koutsounari settlement.

 The couple’s daughter, Ioanna, having grown up here and then completing her studies at the Ecole hôtelière de Lausanne, added her own touches in 2004 by updating and augmenting the amenities and spaces of the family business.